GSA/digitalgov.gov/content/events/2018/2018-02-14-february-plain-meeting.md

 - And more!

 This meeting will be in-person, but we'll have a conference bridge line setup for remote people to join in the discussion.

+The Plain Language Action and Information Network (PLAIN) is a group of federal employees from different agencies and specialties who support the use of clear communication in government writing.
+Visit [plainlanguage.gov](https://www.plainlanguage.gov/) or [join the community](https://www.digitalgov.gov/communities/plain-language/).